Lewy Bodies, Dementia, and Parkinson’s – What Does it all Mean?

 “Location, location, location”

-Alpha-synuclein buildup
+Alpha-synuclein Buildup

-In PD, PDD and DLB, the protein alpha-synuclein abnormally accumulates in the brain in aggregates, or clumps, called Lewy bodies.
-The location of those clumps makes a difference.
+In PD, PDD, and DLB, the protein alpha-synuclein abnormally accumulates in the brain in aggregates, or clumps, called Lewy bodies.

-• When Lewy bodies are present in the brainstem, bodily functions that are controlled by the brainstem will be affected, causing symptoms such as constipation, depression and sleep disorders.
+• When Lewy bodies are present in the brainstem, body functions that are controlled by the brainstem will be affected, causing symptoms such as constipation, depression and sleep disorders.
 Other important symptoms of Lewy body disorders include wide fluctuations in blood pressure, poor temperature control and bowel and bladder dysfunction.

 • When Lewy bodies affect the substantia nigra, located in the midbrain portion of the brainstem, hallmark motor symptoms will emerge including resting tremor, slowness and stiffness.